Roman graffiti: Commentary

-Writing around 100 AD, Plutarch wrote of graffiti: "There is nothing written in them which is either useful or pleasing – only so-and-so 'remembers' so-and-so, and 'wishes him the best', and is 'the best of his friends', and many things full of such ridiculousness".
+Around 100 AD, Plutarch wrote: "There is nothing written in them which is either useful or pleasing – only so-and-so 'remembers' so-and-so, and 'wishes him the best', and is 'the best of his friends', and many things full of such ridiculousness".

 Twenty-first century scholars have found more to study and enjoy in the visual art and intertextuality of Roman graffiti.

 More than simply text and thought, Roman graffiti give insight into the use of space and how people interacted within it.
 Studying the motivation behind the marks reveals a trend for the graffiti to be located where people spend time and pass most frequently as they move through a space.
 Common places for graffiti are staircases, central peristyle, and vestibule.
 The use of graffiti by Romans has been said to be very different from the defacing trends of modern day, with the text blending into the walls and rooms by respecting the frescoes and decoration with the use of small letters.
 In this way, the environment influences the graffiti by subject and organization, and the graffiti in turn changes and influences the environment.